This is a list of all French courses. For more information, see French and Italian.

 FREN:3130 French-Speaking Cultures3 s.h.

-Features of cultures in which French is spoken; North Africa, Sub-Saharan Africa, the Indian Ocean, Indochina, the Caribbean, Canada, Europe; cinema, music, literature, the arts, the media.
+Study of cultures in which French is spoken: North Africa, Sub-Saharan Africa, the Indian Ocean, Southeast Asia, the Caribbean, Canada, Louisiana, and Europe; approaches include literature, cinema, music, the arts, and media; introduction to field of Francophone studies and promotion of linguistic and cultural diversity.
 Prerequisites: FREN:3060.

 FREN:3160 Study Abroad: Culture3 s.h.